Client results

 See if this fits

-You will leave with clarity about what is driving your symptoms and whether this approach fits your situation.
+You will leave with clarity about what is behind the patterns and whether this approach fits your situation.

 Decide from there.